Challenges in Continued Development of Metal Oxide Surge Arresters

 By contrast, the main purpose of distribution class arresters is to divert charge, as for example brought to a line by a direct lightning strike to ground.
 It then becomes reasonable to specify a charge transfer capability rather than an energy handling capability.
 Of course, energy is also being dissipated during charge transfer.
 But arresters with lower protection level have to absorb less energy at a given amount of charge than an arrester of higher (and thus worse) protection level.
 Therefore, charge transfer capability better specifies the arrester characteristics required.

-Independent of such considerations, energy handling capability of distribution arresters was related to the ability to carry a 4/10 µs high-current impulse current of up to 100 kA for two times in the type test – something that has little to do with any realistic stress encountered in a power system.
+Independent of such considerations, energy handling capability of distribution arresters was related to the ability to carry a 4/10 µs high-current impulse current of up to 100 kA for two times in the type test – something that has little to do with any stress realistically encountered in a power system.
 Since the specified time and amplitude tolerances of the high-current impulse are very large, the charge and energy impact on an arrester in this scenario is not really well defined.

 Finally, a clear distinction must be made between: